 -

-To log in to your cluster’s Web UI, use the endpoint from the top-level stack output as the endpoint and the username and password that you have configured during deployment as the credentials.
+To log in to your cluster’s Web UI, use the endpoint from the the QumuloPrivateIP key on the Outputs tab for this stack and the username and password that you have configured.

 Important